BraneShop/BraneShop.github.io/src/templates/6ww-content.md

 <p> There is a <a
 href="https://ainowinstitute.org/discriminatingsystems.pdf">crisis of
 diversity within the field of AI</a>.
-We know that members of marginalised groups face barries to entry and success within AI, and related fields.
+We know that members of marginalised groups face barriers to entry and success within AI, and related fields.
 To improve the representation of marginalised and under-represented groups in our workshop, and community, we are supporting up to 10 diversity tickets, which are discounted 50% to <b>$$594 per person</b>.